Naitreey/notes-and-knowledge/cs/m4/notes.rst

 overview
 ========

-- m4 is a macro language and a filter program.
+- m4 is a macro/template language and a filter program.

 - typical usage: